 Projects in this area include the development of a web-based decision support tool to provide measure of ecological and biodiversity value of landscapes outside of protected areas that can be used by businesses to reconcile competing objectives of maximising financial gains and minimising ecological impacts.email:

 Yunpeng Li is a lecturer in the Department of Computer Science at the University of Surrey.
-Prior to joining Surrey, he worked on the HumBug project as a Postdoctoral Research Assistant in Machine Learning in the Department of Engineering Science and a Junior Research Fellow at the Wolfson College, both at the University of Oxford.
-His current research includes the development of multi-species acoustic detection algorithms and cost-sensitive classification strategy for mosquito detection.
-He leads the project's engineering work and is in charge of the HumBug Zooniverse project.email:
+Prior to joining Surrey, he worked on the HumBug project as a Postdoctoral Research Assistant at the University of Oxford and a Junior Research Fellow at the Wolfson College.
+His work on HumBug includes the development of multi-species acoustic detection algorithms and cost-sensitive classification strategy for mosquito detection, as well as the development of the HumBug Zooniverse project.email:

 Marianne is a Senior Postdoctoral Researcher specialising in the bionomics and spatial distribution of insect vectors of infectious diseases.
 Marianne leads the groups's work on vectors, including the Anopheles vectors that transmit malaria and vectors of the arboviruses.email:

 Davide is a Research Scientist at Mind Foundry.
 Previously a Postdoctoral Research Assistant at the University of Oxford and a Junior Research Fellow at the Somerville College, he worked full time on the HumBug project.
 His research interests lie in the acoustic monitoring of animal species and in the involvement of the general public in scientific research.email:

 Claire Massey is a Research Assistant working to collate geo-spatial occurrence data from published literature and unpublished data sources.
 This will be used to improve vector occurrence maps and to increase our understanding of the relationships between the distribution of the mosquitoes and environmental variables.email: